Activiti/activiti-cloud/activiti-cloud-services-query/README.md

 The implementation is using spring data in as agnostic a way as available so that alternative databases could be used.

 The project has a split structure so that the activiti-cloud-services-query-repo module can be excluded and replaced with an alternative implementation (e.g. (https://www.mkyong.com/spring-boot/spring-boot-spring-data-elasticsearch-example/) at least for the REST API.
-For GraphQL the schema is dynamically generated from the JPA entities so an alternative approach for defining the schema would then be needed.